-- 1. Prepare to search for a job in the digital age by understanding the changing job market, identifying your interests, assessing your qualifications, and exploring career opportunities. - 2.
-Develop savvy search strategies by recognizing job sources and using digital tools to explore the open job market. - 3.
+- 1. Begin a job search by recognizing emerging trends and technologies, exploring your interests, evaluating your qualifications, and investigating career opportunities. - 2.
+Apply savvy search strategies by analyzing how job seekers find their jobs and how they use digital tools to explore the open job market. - 3.
 Expand your job-search strategies by using both traditional and digital tools in pursuing the hidden job market. - 4.
-Organize your qualifications and information into effective résumé segments to create a winning, customized résumé. - 5.
-Optimize your job search and résumé by taking advantage of today's digital tools.

-6. Draft and submit a customized cover message to accompany a print or digital résumé.
+Organize your qualifications and information into effective résumé categories, and use that information to prepare a personalized LinkedIn profile. - 5.
+Enhance your job search and résumé by taking advantage of digital tools. - 6.
+Understand the value of cover messages and how to draft and submit a customized message to highlight your candidacy.